soft-matter/trackpy/README.md

     SQL database, HDF5 file**, and more.
   * Particle trajectories can be characterized, grouped, and plotted using a suite of convenient functions.
-  * To verify correctness and stability, a **suite of over 90 tests reproduces basic results**.
+  * To verify correctness and stability, a **suite of 150 tests reproduces basic results**.

 ### Special Capabilities